2024-01-05 16:05:20

 Another more recent area that has grown due to globalization is “e-commerce”; The ambassador said that there are Peruvians who have their virtual stores to sell, for example, coffee, chocolate, pisco, quinoa, chicha morada, filter tea, among other food products.

-“The Peruvian has the capacity for suffering, versatility, perseverance and focuses on bringing results,” Ernesto Rubio, CEO of Ronald Career Services, explained to Gestión about the skills of the Peruvian profile that may be of interest to the German employer.
+“The Peruvian has the capacity for suffering, versatility, perseverance and focuses on bringing results,” Ernesto Rubio, CEO of Ronald Career Services, explained to Gestión regarding the skills of the Peruvian profile that may be of interest to the German employer.

 READ ALSO: Dragon fruit, the product with the potential to conquer the German market